Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Stylebreeder Dataset

 \subsection{User Statistics}

 Our dataset comprises 95,479 unique users, each generating an average of 72.41 images.
 Figure \ref{fig:dataset_summary} (a) illustrates the distribution of images per user, showing that the majority of users produced fewer than 1,000 images, although a few power users created a significantly larger number of images.
-All user IDs in our dataset have been anonymized to ensure the privacy of users.
+All user IDs in our dataset have been anonymized to ensure users' privacy.